Mobility-induced order in active XY spins on a substrate

-for large $r$.
-For $\eta>0(<0)$, clearly $C_{ZZ}(r)$ decays much slower (faster) for large $r$, giving SQLRO (WQLRO).
+for large $r$, {\em is nonuniversal}, varying continuously with $\mu_1,\mu_2$.
+This generalizes the well-known parameter-dependent scaling of the spin-spin correlator in the equilibrium $2d$ XY model in its QLRO phase ($\eta=0$)~\cite{chaikin}} { and is yet another manifestation of the generalized QLRO displayed by our $2d$ active XY model}.
+For $\eta>0(<0)$, clearly $C_{ZZ}^R(r)$ decays much slower (faster) for large $r$, giving SQLRO (WQLRO).

-Next in contrast to its linear theory analog, renormalized density correlator $C_{cc}^R(k)$ picks up a weak $k$-dependence:
+In contrast to its linear theory analog, renormalized density correlator $C_{cc}^R(k)$ picks up a weak $k$-dependence:

 in the hydrodynamic limit $k\rightarrow 0$.
-Evidently, for $\eta>0$, the density fluctuations are strongly suppressed in the limit $k\rightarrow 0$, implying {\em miniscule number fluctuations} (MNF) or hyperuniformity~\cite{hyper} vis-a-vis for $\eta =0$, same as the equilibrium result.
+Evidently, for $\eta>0$, the long wavelength density fluctuations are strongly suppressed vis-a-vis for $\eta =0$ (equilibrium limit result), implying MNF or hyperuniformity, an exotic state of matter~\cite{hyper,hyper-rev} rarely encountered in ordered active matter~\cite{shelley}.
 In contrast, if $\eta<0$ the density fluctuations are hugely enhanced when $k\rightarrow 0$.
-This is giant number fluctuations (GNF), often encountered in orientationally ordered active fluids~\cite{sriram-RMP}, and also in equilibrium superfluids~\cite{chaikin}.
+This is GNF, often encountered in orientationally ordered active fluids~\cite{sriram-RMP}, and also in equilibrium superfluids~\cite{chaikin}.
 Lastly, the equal-time renormalized density autocorrelator $C_{cc}^R(r)$, the inverse Fourier transform of $C_{cc}^R(k)$, is

 for large $r$, $r/a_0\gg 1$.
 Thus for $\eta >(<) 0$, $C^R_{cc}(r)$ falls off relatively faster (slower) for MNF (GNF).
 By using (\ref{ren-c-corr}) we re-express MNF (GNF) for $\eta>(<)0$: